 The Pentagon unveils a new heat-ray gun that is designed to make targets feel like they are about to catch fire.
-It’s main goal: pain.
+Its main goal: pain.
 Does it violate international law, and could it be used for torture?
-Retired Marine Col. Gary Anderson says: "Why would I want to use an $8 million weapon [when I can use] a 25-cent pen knife?"
+Retired Marine Col. Gary Anderson says, “Why would I want to use an $8 million weapon [when I can use] a 25-cent pen knife?”
 Human Rights Watch military expert Marc Garlasco says the weapon raises major concerns.
-They joins us for a discussion. [includes rush transcript]
+They join us for a discussion. [includes rush transcript]

-The Pentagon has unveiled one of its newest high-tech weapons of the future this week — a heat-ray gun that is designed to make targets feel like they are about to catch fire.
+AMY GOODMAN: The Pentagon has unveiled one of its newest high-tech weapons of the future this week: a heat-ray gun that’s designed to make targets feel like they’re about to catch fire.
 The gun is officially known as the Active Denial System, or ADS.
 It functions by firing an invisible high-energy beam from a large rectangular dish mounted on a Humvee vehicle.

-The beams are designed to penetrate clothing and then travel less than half a millimeter into the skin.
+The beams are designed to penetrate clothing, then travel less than half a millimeter into the skin.
 Within seconds, the beam heats the skin to around 120 degrees.
-The Pentagon describes the raygun as a safe, non-lethal weapon designed for crowd control but critics question the safety of the weapon if used on crowds containing elderly people, children or pregnant women.
+The Pentagon describes the ray gun as a safe, non-lethal weapon designed for crowd control, but critics question the safety of the weapon if used on crowds containing elderly people, children or pregnant women.

-The weapon isn’t expected to go into production for another three years but the Pentagon has already launched a public relations campaign to win support for the experimental weapon.
-This is an excerpt from a promotional video produced by the Department of Defense.
+The weapon isn’t expected to go into production for another three years, but the Pentagon has already launched a public relations campaign to win support for the experimental weapon.
+This is an excerpt from a promotional video produced by the Pentagon.

 AMY GOODMAN: Marc Garlasco of Human Rights Watch joins us in the studio, senior military analyst at the organization, expert on non-lethal weapons.
 Gary Anderson joins us on the phone, retired Marine colonel, defense consultant in Washington, D.C.
 We welcome you both to Democracy Now!
 Marc Garlasco, can you describe further this weapon and what your concerns are?